 We simulate the production of neutral and charged mesons using \texttt{GEANT-4}~\cite{GEANT4:2002zbu,Allison:2006ve,Allison:2016lfl} to model the interactions of a 400 GeV beam with a cylindrical Mo target with a radius 125 mm and length 60 cm~\cite{LopezSola:2019sfp}.
 Neutral mesons are used both to simulate direct $V$ production via $\mathfrak{m} \to \gamma V$, and as the initial `seed' for electromagnetic cascades in the Mo from $\mathfrak{m} \to \gamma\gamma$.
 The high-energy nature of the SPS leads to very high-energy cascades, enabling very large electron/positron/photon multiplicities above energy thresholds necessary for $V$ production.
 Our simulation of electromagnetic production of dark gauge bosons with \texttt{PETITE}~\cite{Blinov:2024pza} (via electron/positron bremsstrahlung, positron annihilation, and Compton scattering) is described in detail in Ref.~\cite{Zhou:2024aeu}; the only modification here is that such production is penalized by the loop-induced kinetic mixing from \cref{eq:kinetic_mixing}, with typical values $\varepsilon^2 \approx 10^{-5}g_{\mu\tau}^2$.

-Previous work had utilized \texttt{PYTHIA-8}~\cite{SHiP:2020vbd,Zhou:2024aeu} or tabulated~\cite{Aguilar-Benitez:1991hzq} meson production differential cross sections at $400$~GeV incident proton energy~\cite{Bauer:2018onh} -- both approaches provide a conservative estimate of LLP production as they focus on the primary proton-proton interactions and the neutral mesons (and subsequent electromagnetic cascade) from them.
-We find that, replacing a \texttt{PYTHIA-8}-based simulation with a \texttt{GEANT-4}-based one increases overall LLP production by approximately a factor of two, especially for lower-energy LLPs (as the bulk of secondary production accounted for in \texttt{GEANT-4} occurs at lower energies).
+Previous work had utilized \texttt{PYTHIA-8}~\cite{SHiP:2020vbd,Zhou:2024aeu} or tabulated~\cite{Aguilar-Benitez:1991hzq} meson production differential cross sections at $400$~GeV incident proton energy~\cite{Bauer:2018onh}. \texttt{PYTHIA-8}-based simulations yield conservative estimates of LLP production, as they focus on the primary proton-proton interactions and the neutral mesons (and subsequent electromagnetic cascade) from them.
+We find that replacing a \texttt{PYTHIA-8}-based simulation with a \texttt{GEANT-4}-based one increases overall LLP production by approximately a factor of two, especially for lower-energy LLPs (as the bulk of secondary particle production accounted for in \texttt{GEANT-4} occurs at lower energies).
 This has a minor, but visible, impact on our resulting sensitivity.
 In comparing with results using tabulated meson-production differential cross sections, we find that our sensitivity estimates are considerably weaker; we provide further comparison and discussion of these differences in~\cref{sec:beamdump_appendix}.